Catmus logotype

 Notes

-1. See SegmOnto's recommendations: Gabay, S., Camps, J.-B., Pinche, A., & Jahan, C. (2021).
+1. See SegmOnto's recommendations in Gabay, S., Camps, J.-B., Pinche, A., & Jahan, C. (2021).
 Segmonto: common vocabulary and practices for analysing the layout of manuscripts (and more).
-In 16th international conference on document analysis and recognition (ICDAR 2021), et https://segmonto.github.io/ .
+In 16th international conference on document analysis and recognition (ICDAR 2021), et https://segmonto.github.io/.

 2. See the abbreviation management section.